-- Extreme Hardship Waiver: If during the two year conditional residence period an extreme harship arose, then the foreign national could receive a waiver of the joint filing requirement.
+- Extreme Hardship Waiver: If during the two-year conditional residence period an extreme hardship arose, then the foreign national could receive a waiver of the joint filing requirement.
 Review this extreme hardship webpage for some more detail.

 Termination of Two-Year Conditional Resident Status

 If you or someone you know has an expired two-year green card or that card is soon to expire, please contact us today.
-Over the years, we’ve encountered some very unique cases and successfully handled them.
-We’ve taken foreign nationals who failed to file their I-751’s and been ordered deported to getting their citizenship.
-We’ve worked with foreign nationals who were stationed abroad and failed to timely file their case and who are now living in our community as citizens.
+Over the years, we have encountered some unique cases and successfully handled them.
+We have taken foreign nationals who failed to file their I-751’s and been ordered deported to getting their citizenship.
+We have worked with foreign nationals failed to timely file their I-751 due to their spouse’s active military duty and now live in our community as U.S. citizens.
 Use our experience for your family and friends.
-Call us and we’ll help ensure your rights are protected during the process and put your case in the light most favorable to you.
+Call us and we will help ensure your rights are protected during the process and put your case in the light most favorable to you.